UK food charity chef tells of Ramadan challenge for refugees in Calais

 A chef who is helping to feed hundreds of displaced people in Calais is adapting his menu to support refugees observing Ramadan.

-Ben Cottam, from Exeter in south-west England, has been based in northern France for the last eight months cooking for Refugee Community Kitchen.
+Ben Cottam, from Exeter, has been based in northern France for the last eight months cooking for Refugee Community Kitchen.

 The charity, which was set up by four friends in 2015, has been serving “nutritious food without judgment” to those fleeing war, poverty, persecution and climate change for a decade.